Additive codes attaining the Griesmer bound: A generalization of the Solomon--Stiffler construction

 We say that $\sigma[r]-\sum_{i=1}^{r-1}\varepsilon_i [i]$ is \emph{$h$-partitionable over $\F_q$} if a faithful projective $h-(n,r,s)_q$ system with type $\sigma[r]-\sum_{i=1}^{r-1}\varepsilon_i [i]$ exists for suitable parameters $n$ and $s$. \end{definition}

 Note that all chains $S_1\le\dots\le S_{r-1}$ are isomorphic, so that the notion of being $h$-partitionable does not depend on the choice of the subspaces $S_1,\dots,S_{r-1}$.
 However, the chosen restriction usually causes rather large values of $\sigma$ and does not cover the full generality of the Solomon-Stiffler construction.
+More precisely, if $\varepsilon_i\in\N$ for all $1\le i\le r-1$, then we need to choose $\sigma\ge \sum_{i=1}^{r-1}\varepsilon_i$, which is indeed the worst possible choice for the removal of the subspace.
 On the other hand, a more general definition causes several technical complications as we will briefly outline in Appendix~\ref{sec_generalization_type}.
+We remark that the same restriction, in terms of the Solomon--Stiffler construction, was also used in \cite{pan2025optimal}.

 Next we give a few constructions. \begin{lemma} For $r>a\ge h$ with $r\equiv a\pmod h$ and $\sigma\in\N_{\ge 1}$ we have that $\sigma[r]-\sigma[a]$ is $h$-partitionable over $\F_q$. \end{lemma} \begin{proof} If $a>h$, then Lemma~\ref{lemma_construction_x_preparation} yields the existence of a faithful projective $h-(n,r,s)_q$ system $\cS$ with type $[r]-[a]$ and we can use $\sigma$ copies thereof.
 For $a=h$ we replace $\cS$ by a spread of $h$-spaces of $\PG(r-1,q)$ where we remove an arbitrary element. \end{proof}